TAO: Tolerance-Aware Optimistic Verification for Floating-Point Neural Networks: : Optimistic operator-level dispute protocol

 For each $v_i$, the challenger compares the observed error percentiles against the calibrated thresholds:

-If any $p_i^{(max)} > 1$, the discrepancy lies within or upstream of \(S_k^j\).
-Challenger continues the search before \(S_k^j\). $N$ way partition yields depth \(O(\log_{N} n)\).
+If any $p_i^{(max)} > 1$, the discrepancy lies within or upstream of \(S_k^j\) and the challenger continues the search. $N$ way partition yields depth \(O(\log_{N} n)\).
 The procedure stops when \(|S_k|=1\), isolating a single disagreeing operator \(v^*\) whose inputs and attributes are already fixed by prior commitments.